 (2) Profit after tax divided by average ordinary shareholders' equity.
-(3) RoTE is defined as the profit after tax attributable to equity holders of the parent less dividends on other equity instruments, divided by average shareholders' equity less non-controlling interests, other equity instruments and average goodwill and other intangible assets.
+(3) RoTE is defined as the profit after tax attributable to equity holders of the parent divided by average shareholders' equity less non-controlling interests, other equity instruments and average goodwill and other intangible assets.
 Management reviews RoTE in order to measure the overall profitability of the Santander UK group and believes that presentation of this financial measure provides useful information to investors regarding the Santander UK group's results of operations.
 Reconciliations between RoTE and return on ordinary shareholders' equity, which is profit after tax divided by average ordinary shareholders' equity, the nearest IFRS measure, are as follows: